What’s a return to work interview and why do they matter?

 - What you should include in the interview

-If your staff have been off sick for a longer than a couple of days, you might need to invite them to a return to work interview once they are back at work.
+If your a member of your staff has been off sick for longer than a couple of days, you might need to invite them to a return to work interview once they are back at work.
 Not only does it show your employee that you’re interested in their personal wellbeing, it also helps you to understand whether they’ll need altered work duties to ensure their continued safety in your workplace.

 What is a return to work interview?